TroutSoftware/netsniffer/inspectors/dev_notes.md

-# Snort Inspectors, overview and howto's
+# Snort Plugins, overview and howto's

-Notes on what we have found about writing snort inspectors.
+Notes on what we have found about writing snort plugins.

 ## Basic structure